AshwinG21/Ohm-s_law/Requirtement/README.md

 ### Mathematically, this current-voltage relationship can be written as,

-Ohm's Law Equation          --color V = IR
+Ohm's Law Equation          .bg-blueV = IR

 In the equation, the constant of proportionality, R is Resistance and has units of ohms, with symbol Ω.